Ai Generated Chess | Image by Wilfried Pohnke from Pixabay

 Empire Size: Approximately 24 km² (present-day Honduras)

 Chan Imix K’awiil was a significant ruler of the Maya city-state of Copán.
-His reign saw the construction of many of the city’s most important monuments and the expansion of its influence in the region.
+His reign saw the construction of many of the city’s most important monuments.
+It also witnessed the expansion of its influence in the region.

 8. Ferdinand III: The King of Two Sicilies